 - eServices delivery manager.
 Responsible for following the standard, leading you through the service delivery process, coordinating service maturity assessments and managing project-related contracts.

 - User experience manager/Service design manager.
 Responsible for ensuring what gets designed is aligned with the overall eServices strategy and user experience.

 - Web architect.
 Responsible for the technical architecture and implementation of the service.

-Once eServices has completed or approved the prototype development (alpha) service maturity assessment, you can move on to beta.
 Make sure that your timelines, scope, and vision align with your budget and team.

-Start working on a business case and funding proposal.
+If you haven't already, you should start working on a business case and funding proposal.
 The department service owner will submit this to their organization’s stakeholders for review and approval.